piedb-dev/piestream/docs/developer-guide.md

 ### Planner tests

-RisingWave's SQL frontend has SQL planner tests.
+piestream's SQL frontend has SQL planner tests.
 For more information, see [Planner Test Guide](../src/frontend/test_runner/README.md).

 ### End-to-end tests

-Use [sqllogictest-rs](https://github.com/risinglightdb/sqllogictest-rs) to run RisingWave e2e tests.
+Use [sqllogictest-rs](https://github.com/risinglightdb/sqllogictest-rs) to run piestream e2e tests.

 sqllogictest installation is included when you install test tools with the `./risedev install-tools` command.
 You may also install it with: